typst/packages/packages/preview/supercharged-dhbw/1.2.1/README.md

 `title`: Title of the document

-`authors`: List of authors with the following named arguments:
+`authors`: List of authors with the following named arguments (example below):

     - name: Name of the author
     - student-id: Student ID of the author